TrendsCenter Review for August 2026

 Trend Rating Out of 100

 Every trend and system gets a rating out of 100 based on sample size, ROI, recent performance, and overall profit.
-The score is not a guarantee, but it is a reasonable shortcut for separating trends with statistical weight from ones that look strong on a small sample.
+The score does not predict the next result, but it is a reasonable shortcut for separating trends with statistical weight from ones that look strong on a small sample.
 It is one of the more thoughtful scoring systems I have seen on a trends tool because it does not reward a 70% win rate when the sample is tiny.

 Line Shopping and Team Split Data